vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Māheśvarakhan. ḍa

 (MKh Ve˙nk.
 Ed.)
-The Māheśvarakhan. ḍa of the Skandapurān. a (SkP), Vol. 1.
+The Māheśvarakhan. ḍa of the Skandapurāṇa (SkP), Vol. 1.
 [Edit. by] Ks.emarāja.
 Bombay 1910.